 Hardware-wise, it’s not exactly a radical upgrade.
 But it’s the TopoActive map that really matters here.
 For European customers that means preloaded maps of 46 countries based on the OpenStreetMap database, with thousands of points of interests covering everything from natural features to places to get a post-hike pint.

 The Oregon 700 is the successor to the much-loved but now discontinued Garmin Oregon 650T, which expert testers described as the most wide-ranging hiking GPS receiver on the market.
 The newer version retains the impressively durable, sunlight-readable touch screen and useful camera, has a redesigned antenna for better reception and has expanded wireless connectivity with support for Active Weather and Geocaching Live.
 There's also a year's free subscription to BirdsEye satellite imagery.
-As before there's a useful choice of power, enabling you to run the Oregon on twin AAs or on a rechargeable battery pack.
-Being able to swap the pack out for a pair of AAs is good for peace of mind on longer hikes.
+Unlike many handheld GPSs, here you have the option of running the Oregon on twin AAs, or using a rechargeable battery pack.
+Being able to swap the pack out for a pair of AAs is good for peace of mind on longer hikes, while those trying to cut down on disposable battery use will appreciate the option to recharge.

 If you're looking for a great mid-range option, try the Garmin Montana 680.
 Testers found this receiver to be nice and powerful, offering excellent accuracy and reception and a superbly user-friendly large screen with an easy-to-use interface.
 The 8MP camera and 4GB of internal memory show just what a powerhouse it is, too.
 Naturally, this all means it’s quite large and heavy, so best avoided for backpacking, but fine if you’ve got the space and weight to spare.